cs1570-2022/cs1570-2022.github.io/README.md

-# CS157Website

-Vue Based Course Website
+# CSCI1570 Fall 2022 Course Website

-Course website for [Brown CSCI1570](https://cs.brown.edu/courses/csci1570/) Fall 2019.

-Adapted for Fall 2020 version of the course.

-Run locally with `python -m http.server [portnum]`
+This course website is a react-based version of the previous site from 2021 which was written in Vue.

+It is hosted via GitHub pages.